Operation Condor: Chile

 in most of those countries legal action against the authors of crimes of "lese-humanity" from the 1970s to 1990 owes more to flaws in the amnesty laws than to a real will of the governments in power, which, on the contrary, wave the flag of "national reconciliation".
-It is sad to say that two of the pillars of the Condor Operation, Alfredo Stroessner and Augusto Pinochet, never paid for their crimes and died without ever answering charges about the "disappeared" – who continue to haunt the memory of people who had been crushed by fascist brutality.Prominent victims of Operation Condor in Chile included former Chilean ambassador Orlando Letelier and his 26-year old American Colleague Ronni Moffitt who were assassinated by a car bomb in downtown Washington D.C.
+It is sad to say that two of the pillars of the Condor Operation, Alfredo Stroessner and Augusto Pinochet, never paid for their crimes and died without ever answering charges about the "disappeared" – who continue to haunt the memory of people who had been crushed by fascist brutality.Among the Chilean victims of Operation Condor were former Chilean ambassador Orlando Letelier and his 26-year-old American colleague Ronni Moffitt who were assassinated by a car bomb in downtown Washington D.C. in 1976.

 Uruguay

 Former Uruguayan president Juan María Bordaberry, his minister of Foreign Affairs and six military officers, responsible for the disappearance in Argentina in 1976 of opponents to the Uruguayan regime, were arrested in 2006 and placed under house arrest in 2007.
 In 2010, Bordaberry was convicted of violating the constitution, nine counts of "forced disappearance" and two counts of political homicide and sentenced to 30 years.
+In 2016, ex-Uruguayan Colonel Manuel Cordero was convicted in the lengthy Buenos Aires trial (he was the only non-Argentine defendant) and sentenced to 25 years.

 Prominent Uruguayan victims of Operation Condor included two former legislators.

+Legacy

+The political scientist J. Patrice McSherry has argued that parts of Operation Condor fit the definition of state terrorism.